 Inside the Elements of the FCS

-In our lastest Whiteboard talk, Gray Cook breaks down the elemental expression of fitness measured in the FCS and outlines how it fits with the FMS.
+In our lastest Whiteboard talk, FMS co-founder, Gray Cook, breaks down the elemental expression of fitness measured in the FCS and outlines how it fits with the FMS.
 While the FMS helps identify dysfunction in movement patterns, the FCS allows us to categorize if fitness issues are related to capacity or skill.
-With this information we are able to tailor individual programs accordingly.
+We are able to tailor individual programs accordingly with this information.

 Here's a brief outline of the talk, including a few highlights: